The Jackie Thomas Show

 The Jackie Thomas Show is an American sitcom that aired on the ABC network from December 1992 to March 1993.
-The series received widespread attention due to its creators Roseanne Arnold, then starring in the fifth season of her comedy Roseanne, and her husband and Roseanne co-producer Tom Arnold.
+The series received widespread attention due to its creators Roseanne Arnold, then starring in the fifth season of her comedy Roseanne, and her then-husband and Roseanne co-producer Tom Arnold.
 The Jackie Thomas Show starred Tom Arnold as a misanthropic sitcom actor.

 Premise

 As Jackie Thomas, Arnold played a former nightclub comic and slaughterhouse worker now starring in his own sitcom (a show-within-a-show), also called "The Jackie Thomas Show."
 As described in one review, Arnold's character was "an obnoxious, loud-mouthed tyrant who fires writers, producers, actors, even the show's caterers, on the slightest whim."
 In the premiere episode (written by the Arnolds with Brad Isaacs), Jackie demanded that the child actor portraying his sitcom son be killed off, due to Jackie's jealousy over the amount of fan mail received by the boy.

 "He's unbelievable," Tom Arnold said of the Jackie Thomas character.
 "It's a guy you love to hate.
 He has his own reality and it's different from the people around him.
 And you go, 'Gosh, the guy is such a jerk.'
 But you have compassion for him, especially as the show goes on, because you learn where he came from, what's really going on with him."
 The character was named in tribute to Arnold's two favorite comedians, Jackie Gleason and Danny Thomas.

 From the beginning, The Jackie Thomas Show was intended to be an ensemble production, as Arnold "didn't feel [he] was ready" to support a show on his own.
-The cast included recurring Roseanne guest star Martin Mull as a network executive, Dennis Boutsikaris, Michael Boatman, Paul Feig and Maryedith Burrell as writers and Alison LaPlaca as an office assistant.
+The cast included recurring Roseanne guest star Martin Mull as a network executive, Dennis Boutsikaris, Michael Boatman, Paul Feig and Maryedith Burrell as writers and Alison La Placa as an office assistant.

 The show was designed partly as an homage to The Dick Van Dyke Show, which centered around a fictional television variety show with a tyrannical star.
 (A photo of Dick Van Dyke was displayed prominently on a character's desk in the first Jackie Thomas episode.)
 Roseanne Arnold said that she had always "wanted to do a TV show that talks about television."